gan-orlab/G6PD-on-PD/README.md

 #Common variants association at MAF>1% was done using logistic models in plink

-#burden analysis and meta-analysis between cohort was performed using CMC-burden and metagen packages
+#burden analysis and meta-analysis between cohort was performed using CMC-burden Using (Rare variant) RV test and metagen packages
  Further information is described in CMC and Meta-analysis scripy